utmstack/Documentation/Installation/MasterServerInstallation.md

 This guide will walk you through the process of setting up the UTMStack Master Server.
 The Master Server is the central component of UTMStack and is responsible for managing the security operations and data collection.

-## Installation Options
-There are two primary ways to install UTMStack on your Master Server:

-1. **Linux Installer**: Deploy UTMStack using the UTMStack installer for Ubuntu Linux.
-This method is suitable for deploying UTMStack on physical servers, network appliances, or virtual machines in Azure, AWS, GCP, or Digital Ocean.

-1. **ISO Image**: If needed, you can install an ISO image that includes the operating system and UTMStack components.
-This method allows for faster deployment in virtualized environments using popular hypervisors such as VMWare, Hyper-V, Proxmox, or OpenStack.

-Choose the installation option that best suits your requirements and follow the respective instructions below.

 # Linux Installation Guide

 This guide will walk you through the process of installing UTMStack on a Linux system using the official installer script.
 Please follow the steps below to ensure a successful installation.